locokit/locokit/docs/what-is-locokit.md

 The best example is [AirTable](https://airtable.com).
 A tool that allows you to build **your** database, **your** tool.

-They allow users to build things with a no-code / low-code tool.
+They allow users to build app with a no-code / low-code tool.

 :::warning LocoKit is still in early stages

 **LocoKit** is still in its 0.x.x versions.

-But, we thought we develop enough to free the code, and allow other users to test it, use it, and adopt it.
+But, we think we have developed enough to share the code and allow other to test it, use it, and adopt it.

 We have deployed several instances of **LocoKit** and we are learning from our customers what is missing the most.

-We know there are still issues regarding usability, documentation, or maybe performance.
+We know there are still issues regarding usability, documentation or maybe performance.
-We're working on that, but you can create issues in our github repository if you want to.
+We're working on that ! :muscle:
+You can help us by creating issues in our github repository.

 Feel free to join us on [GitHub](https://github.com/locokit/locokit), and add a :star: to make us happy ;-) .